mohamad5511/Tic-Tac-Game/README.md

 # Tic-Tac-Game
-Run this app in andoind studio console .
+Run this app in android studio console .